adamkiss/unpoly-demo-laravel/README.md

 ## Known Issues

-- `New project -> Create new company -> Accept` doesn't reload the "new project: company" select
+- When creating a new company during creation of a project, the company select isn't updated with just the company you've just created
+- From time to time, `#index-placeholder` is reported missing 🤷🏻‍♂️